Provisdom/spectomic/README.md

 of the same type.
 If that is true then we return a map with `:db.cardinality/many` and the `:db/valueType` set to the type of object the collection contains.

+Because generating samples for specs can end up taking a significant amount of time, we do some Spec form parsing up front to try and determine the Datomic type.
+If the Spec form is not handled then we fall back on generation.

 ## License

 Copyright © 2017 Provisdom